 United Nations Sustainable Development Goals (SDGs) and United Nations

 Academic Impact (UNAI) principles.
-We interviewed Samel, a third year student at
+We interviewed Samel, a final year student at

 the Kwame Nkrumah University of Science and Technology pursuing a Bachelor of

 Science degree in Petroleum Engineering.
 He was selected as a Millennium Fellow

 in 2020 and served as the Campus Director for the Millennium Fellowship Class of

 2020.
 This post will highlight Samel’s experience as a Millennium Fellow.

 How did you hear about the Millennium Fellowship Opportunity?

 I first came across the opportunity from an online source during the onset of the Covid - 19 pandemic and later found out that one of my classmates was a 2019 fellow.
 I did a bit of research into the fellowship, thought it was a great opportunity and decided to give it a ‘shot’ by submitting an application.

 What was the duration of the fellowship program?

 It was from August 2020 - December 2020.